This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

-On the other hand, it does not mean that people who do not consume grains eat low carb as various paleo foods are high carb.
+On the other hand, it does not mean that people who do not consume grains eat low carb as various paleo foods are high in carbs.

 Natural and nutritious vegetables such as carrots, parsnips, sweet potatoes, and squash contain carbs as the majority.

 These types of foods are useful for low carb or ketogenic dieters who exercise regularly or have an active lifestyle.